jabalka/social-app/README.md

 ## TODO
+-ToDO

+` \*Giving some issue when assigning categories to a project when created so when to visualize the categories gives an empty array []

+    * Create a Profile SidebarMenu with toggle to show Logout, Edit Profile etc.

+    * Any project has a state - in progress, proposal, completed (with related icon to it)
+    -   This state will be visualized also with a status bar attached to it.
+(With some animations etc)

+    * If more than one project has the same location then they must be visualized as a stack on the map

     -when project is edited
         - title min lenght and max length
         - details min length and max length